 October — the underdog

 October is the most underrated aurora month in Kiruna.
-Tourist volume is low (half of December), prices are 30-40% cheaper, weather is mild enough that you don't need thermal underwear, and dark hours are already 9.
+Tourist volume is low, flights and accommodation are often cheaper than in the holiday weeks, weather is mild enough that you don't need extreme gear, and dark hours are already 9.
 The autumn equinox solar activity spike often extends through mid-October.

 Strategy: 3-4 night stay, second half of October.
 Budget travellers: this is your month.